- Course Areas

 Working in juvenile justice may involve counselling, supervising or managing young people detained in a detention facility.

 Stephen Tomsen is Professor of Criminology in the School of Social Sciences and Psychology at the University of Western Sydney.
-Previously he was the Associate Dean / Research Training, Education and Arts at the University of Newcastle, Deputy Director of the Sydney Institute of Criminology at the University of Sydney, and he has held visiting fellowships in the United Kingdom (Birkbeck, Keele and Westminster), the University…
+Previously he was the Associate Dean / Research Training, Education and Arts at the University of Newcastle, Deputy Director of the Sydney Institute of Criminology at the University of Sydney, and he has held visiting fellowships and professorships in the United Kingdom (Birkbeck College, Keele Unive…

 Frequently Asked Questions